PaulBarrie/ci-security-report/README.md

   * A `new.json` file that will contain a list of all the vulnerabilities that have been added (i.e: the one which are not in the report of the base image but are in the report of the new image).

 * A `md-template.sh` script which will, from the two previously generated json files, generate a markdown summary with two tables containing the new and the removed vulnerabilities.
-* A `comment-pr.sh` script that will comment the specified pull request with the previously generated markdown report.
+* A `coment-pr.sh` script that will coment the specified pull request with the previously generated markdown report.
 Basically:
-  * It looks like if a report already exists by parsing all the comments and checking if one matches with the specified topic.
+  * It looks like if a report already exists by parsing all the coments and checking if one matches with the specified topic.
-  * If so, it deletes the previous comment (the previous security report in the pull request).
+  * If so, it deletes the previous coment (the previous security report in the pull request).
-  * And to finish it adds a comment in the pull request using the markdown report.
+  * And to finish it adds a coment in the pull request using the markdown report.